Oxygen Sensor Replacement

 Signs You Need an Oxygen Sensor Replacement

-If you need O2 sensor replacement in Oak Ridge, TN or the surrounding areas, give People’s Choice Auto Repair at (865) 272-3379.
+If you need O2 sensor replacement in Oak Ridge or Knoxville, TN, give People’s Choice Auto Repair at (865) 272-3379.
 We can diagnose and repair oxygen sensors in a wide range of automobiles.